-- 4.22 The pre-application advice requested that this planning application be accompanied by an assessment of potential contamination of the site given the historic agricultural use of the site and possible risks to future occupiers of the site. - 4.23 The submitted report identified evidence of limited potential hazards associated with underlying ground conditions and evidence of potential sources of contamination and it has therefore been recommended that further survey work be carried out to deal with these issues.
-This can be dealt with by appropriately worded conditions. - 4.24 Structural surveys have also been carried out to assess the structural integrity of the buildings and suitability for conversion.
-The reports conclude that both structures, with careful and sensitive repair, are sufficiently stable to be retained and converted to residential use.
+- 4.19 The application is accompanied by a contamination assessment.
+The submitted report identified evidence of limited potential hazards associated with underlying ground conditions and evidence of potential sources of contamination and it has therefore been recommended that further survey work be carried out to deal with these issues.
+This can be dealt with by appropriately worded conditions. - 4.20 A Structural survey has also been carried out to assess the structural integrity of the buildings and suitability for conversion.
+The report concludes that the barn structure, with careful and sensitive repair, is sufficiently stable to be retained and converted to residential use.